kallaballa/Poppy/README.md

 contour sensitivity parameter because it has little or even detrimental effect, which makes it virtually obsolete and it will be removed in the near future.
-The key point limit (--maxkey) is useful for large images with lots of features which could easily yield too many keypoints for a particular system. e.g. embedded systems.
-Please note that the feature extractor generates a larger number of key points than defined by this limit and only decides to retain that number in the end.
 Noisy images can be enhanced by denoising (--denoise).

 Options:
   -g [ --gui ]                        Show analysis windows.